rabbitmq/cluster-operator/docs/proposals/20200310-crd-spec-configurability.md

 Today, users are currently limited to a set of kubernetes properties that we select and define in the CRD spec to configure their RabbitMQ deployments.
 This approach has its downside, as we are currently not getting enough concrete user feedbacks to justify or prioritize each use case.
 And, the effort of adding these properties is repetitive and does not scale.

 In our team roadmap we decided to coup the lack of user feedbacks by offering [different layers of abstractions](https://miro.com/app/board/o9J_kvlRPnc=/) to deploy RabbitMQ.
-The current `RabbitmqCluster` CRD, which is at the bottom of the abstraction layer, should provide little opinion on how users can configure their `RabbitmqCluster` instances.
+The current `Cluster` CRD, which is at the bottom of the abstraction layer, should provide little opinion on how users can configure their `Cluster` instances.
 Instead, the CRD needs to allow users to customize it to whichever configurations that adhere to users' own requirements.
-For users with little specific requirements and just want to use an existing RabbitMQ configuration that their cluster operator has defined, they can use a different CRD from `RabbitmqCluster`.
+For users with little specific requirements and just want to use an existing RabbitMQ configuration that their cluster operator has defined, they can use a different CRD from `Cluster`.

 ## Goals